annette-alca/annette-alca/README.md

 - 👋 Hi, I’m @annette-alca
-- 👀 I’m interested in Python, data engineering, machine learning, cloud applications, and bioinformatics projects.
+- 👀 I’m interested in Python, data engineering, machine learning, cloud applications.
-- 🌱 I’m currently brushing up on psql and studying TensorFlow.
+- 🌱 I currently work as a software engineer.
-- 💞️ I’m looking to collaborate on ETL processes, machine learning, and bioinformatics projects.
+- 💞️ I’m looking to collaborate on ETL processes, machine learning projects with finance or biotechnology applications.
 And I like anything involving decorators, mocks, and recursive functions!
 - 📫 You can message [me on LinkedIn](https://www.linkedin.com/in/annette-alcasabas/)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like learning languages (spoken, not just coding).
 My first language is Tagalog (Filipino).
 Great thing about Tagalog?
 Universal pronouns.
 But the best thing?
 The accidental tense.
 The prefixes 'napa-' for past tense, 'napapa-' for present tense, and 'mapapa-' for future tense make verbs unintentional.